How to run your first meeting with your staff as a new manager

 Coordinate team meeting logistics

 You want to work out all your meeting details ahead of time.
-Think about whether you’re hosting an in-person or remote meeting, where you’ll meet (a physical space or a virtual one), and who needs to be there.
-Be sure to share those details with your meeting attendees in your calendar invite, or as soon as possible.
+Think about whether you're hosting an in-person or remote meeting, where you'll meet (a physical space or meeting room, or a virtual one), and who needs to be there.
+Be sure to share those details with your meeting attendees in your calendar invite or as soon as possible.

 Ease your new manager nerves

-If you’re feeling a little nervous or apprehensive about leading your first staff meeting, it’s ok!
-Doing anything for the first time can be nerve-wracking—and running your initial meeting with your team is no different.
+If you're feeling a little nervous or apprehensive about leading your first staff meeting, it's perfectly normal!
+Doing anything for the first time can be nerve-wracking — and running your initial meeting with your team is no different.

-How to handle pre-meeting nerves: Schedule some time in your calendar right before your meeting to put your mind (and nerves!) at ease.
-You can use this moment to go for a walk or do a few deep breathing exercises before your meeting time.
+Tip to handle pre-meeting nerves: Schedule some time in your calendar right before your meeting to put your mind (and nerves) at ease.
+You can use this moment to go for a walk or do a few deep breathing exercises before your meeting.

 How to run your first team meeting

-This is your team’s first time attending one of your meetings—and, in some cases, may even be their first time meeting you.
+This is your new team's first time attending one of your meetings — and, in some cases, may even be their first time meeting you.
 As mentioned, there may be some curiosity, apprehension, or nerves floating around.
 Before you dive into your meeting content, take some time to break the ice and put everyone (yourself included!) at ease.

-Icebreaker tip: Start off your meeting with a quick get-to-know you game or round of icebreaker questions.
+Icebreaker tip: Start off your meeting with a quick get-to-know-you game or a round of icebreaker questions.

 2. Keep the meeting structure flexible

-It’s important to have a meeting agenda, but you don’t need to be so committed to your meeting agenda that you miss an opportunity to have meaningful conversations or interactions with your team.
-During your first staff meeting, you definitely want to come prepared with your topics and talking points.
-But also keep things flexible enough to let conversations, questions, or interactions unfold organically.
+It's important to have a meeting agenda but you don't need to be so committed to it that you miss an opportunity to have meaningful conversations or interactions with your new team.
+During your first staff meeting, you definitely want to come prepared with your topics and talking points but also keep things flexible enough to let conversations, questions, or interactions unfold organically.

 3. Make it an interactive experience

 No one likes to be talked at for an hour straight.
 Look for ways to involve your team and keep them engaged in the meeting content.
-This will both keep them present during your scheduled time and let them know from the start that you’re prioritizing the employee experience.
+This will keep them present during your scheduled time and let them know from the start that you're prioritizing participation and employee engagement.

-For example: After you walk your team through your background, you might also go around the room and have each employee introduce themselves and their role.
+For example: After you walk your team through your background, you might also go around the room and have each employee introduce themselves and their roles.

 4. Keep the meeting a manageable length

-Remember: Once you meet with your team, it’s a good idea to meet individually with your team members, too.
-There are different benefits that come from one-on-one meetings, and keeping that in mind will help you make the best use of each scheduled meeting.
+Remember: Once you meet with your new team, it's a good idea to meet individually with your team members, too.
+There are many benefits that come from one-on-one meetings, and keeping that in mind will help you make the best use of each scheduled meeting.

 5. Leave time for employee questions